[Updated January 2022]

-- been in contact with a confirmed or suspected COVID-19 case in the past 14 days
+- tested positive for COVID-19 or been in close contact with a confirmed COVID-19 case in the past 7 days

 - felt unwell, including but not limited to symptoms of COVID-19 such as fever, cough, sore throat or shortness of breath

-then your dental appointment at Preventive Dentistry must be scheduled for 14 days after your return from overseas or last contact with a COVID-19 case, or when your symptoms have resolved and you are no longer considered a risk.
+then your dental appointment at Preventive Dentistry must be scheduled for a time when you are no longer considered a risk.
+We will adhere to the most current guidelines as set out by the ACT Government: www.covid19.act.gov.au

 Preventive Dentistry has taken a no compromise approach to our additional protocols to prevent the spread of COVID-19.